-Microsoft has provided Windows 10/8 with built-in security software, Windows Defender.
+Microsoft has provided Windows 10/8 with built-in security software, Microsoft Defender.
+Microsoft Defender or Windows Defender is an anti-malware component of Windows Security.
 It’s free, easy to use, and has great features like other competitor antivirus software in its class.
 In this post, we will see how to schedule a full scan in Windows Defender

 Schedule a Windows Defender scan